snez17/discrete-optimization-tasks/README.md

 Hi!
 I'm a 23-year-old HSE student majoring in economics, with a keen interest in data analytics.
 I have focused on learning Python and data-oriented libraries such as Pandas, sklearn, Numpy, plotly, matplotlib, etc.
-Currently, I'm a graduate program student at Center of Mathematical Finance and a School of Analytics student.
+Currently, I'm a graduate program student at Center of Mathematical Finance and School of Analytics.
 Below, I will list the files that contain my projects.

 1. Insurance cost